-Krishna Das shares his many experiences of pilgrimage in India for the film.
+Krishna Das shares his experience of years on pilgrimage in India for the film.
 KD's deep chanting is also heard in abundance.
-We have been friends since 1971 when we were first with Neemkaroli Baba in India and have spent much sweet time singing the bhajans, sacred songs, we learned there.
+We have been close since 1971 when first with Neem Karoli Baba in India and have spent much sweet time singing the bhajans, sacred songs, we learned there.

 Nanda Devi - the highest mountain within India at 25,643 ft. is part of the Kumoan Himalayas.
 The twin peaked Nanda Devi, the Blissful Goddess, is the legendary home of Parvati.
 We were breathless.